 4. Set aside money for paying taxes

 When you make the move from being a paid employee to self-employment, your first tax return can be a major shock.
 Consider opening a dedicated savings account or money market account where you can transfer approximately 25% from each check or payment received as your own form of tax withholding.
 This strategy will make it far less painful when it’s time to pay your self-employment and small business taxes.

 When you have your own business, tax time isn’t just once a year.
 In addition to setting aside money for taxes, you’ll also have to make estimated tax payments throughout the year (it’s not required for everyone, but if you expect to owe $1,000 or more in taxes when you file your income tax return, you most likely will need to make estimated tax payments to the federal and maybe state government).
 Estimated tax payments are divided into four payment periods throughout the year: April 15, June 15, September 15, and January 15.
 For self-employed individuals and disregarded entities (i.e. single-member LLCs, partnerships, and S Corp shareholders), the IRS recommends using Form 1040-ES to calculate your individual estimated tax payments.

-As we’re moving into the home stretch of 2012, it’s a great time to get your business’ financial house in order.
+As we’re moving into the home stretch of this year, it’s a great time to get your business’ financial house in order.
 Yes, you’re busy and feel the urgency to support your customers and bring in more sales.
 But as a business owner, you need to take some time to focus on the administrative tasks – it won’t be that bad, and your business is worth it!

 What tools and strategies help you manage your finances?
 Drop us a note; we'd love to hear from you!